Double-partition Quantum Cluster Algebras: The quantum matrices and the dual canonical basis

 \begin{Cor} If we number our basis vectors in the two bases ${\mathcal B}_1=\{b(B)\mid B\in M_{m,n}({\mathbb Z}_+)\}$ and ${\mathcal B}_2=\{Z(B)\mid B\in M_{m,n}({\mathbb Z}_+)\}$ according to the lexicographic ordering then the change of basis matrices are lower triangular with 1's in the diagonal and elements from $q^2{\mathbb Z}[q^2]$ in all other non-zero positions. \end{Cor}

 \proof [Proof of Proposition~\ref{basis} and Corollary~\ref{changeofb}] Noticing the $q^2$ factors in Lem\-ma~\ref{lemnorm}, this can be proved in analogy with Lusztig (\cite[2.
 Proposition]{lu1}), see also \cite[Theorem~3.5]{jz3}.
-However, we will sketch a proof for clarity: We proceed by induction on the level $k$ utilizing that if Proposition~\ref{basis} holds up to level $k$ then so does Corollary~\ref{basiscor}.
-The case of level 0 is trivial since if $L(A)=$0 then $b(A)=Z(A)$.
+However, we will sketch a proof for clarity: We proceed to prove Proposition~\ref{basis} by induction on the level $k$, utilizing that if the proposition holds up to level $k$ then so does Corollary~\ref{basiscor}.
+The case of level 0 is trivial since if $L(A)=0$ then $b(A)=Z(A)$.
 Suppose then that the result holds up to, and including level $k$ and let $A$ be of level $k+1$.
-It is easy to see from the defining relations (\ref{relations1})-(\ref{relations4}) together with Corollary~\ref{basiscor} (up to level $k$) that with elements $h_B\in {\mathbb Z}[q^2]$.
+It follows from (\ref{bar}) and Lemma~\ref{addlem} together with Corollary~\ref{basiscor} (up to level $k$) that with elements $h_B\in {\mathbb Z}[q^{2},q^{-2}]$.
 Since the left hand side of (\ref{left}) is skew under the bar operator, each $h_B$ can be decomposed as $h_B=h_B^++h_B^-$ with $h_B^+\in q^2{\mathbb Z}[q^2]$ and $h_B^-=-\overline{h_B^+}$.
 Then is the unique solution.
 Invoking Corollary~\ref{basiscor} (up to $k$) once again, the proof is complete.

 The following simple principle is very useful: